krisarmstrong/seed/docs/wiki/DHCP-Testing.md

        alert_on_detection: true
    ```

-2. Restart LuminetIQ and verify no alerts appear
+2. Restart The Seed and verify no alerts appear

 ### Scenario 2: Rogue DHCP Server Detection